 done

-Make the script executable:
+Make the script executable with:

 chmod +x batch-upload.sh

-Automated workflow integration
+Automated upload integration

 const { exec } = require('child_process')